wali-khan7700/HTML-Projects/README.md

 - Apply HTML concepts learned in a real development context.
 - Practice semantic and accessible HTML structure.
 - Build a portfolio of mini-projects from beginner to advanced level.
-- Prepare for integrating CSS and JavaScript in future projects.

 ---